 Legislation came into effect on October 30, 2016 to allow legal cultivation, production and manufacturing of medicinal cannabis products in Australia.
 This scheme is administered by the Commonwealth Department of Health through the Therapeutic Goods Administration (the "TGA") and the Office of Drug Control.
 This legislation is designed to work together with the therapeutic goods legislation, and state and territory legislation, to make medicinal cannabis products available to certain patients.
 The term 'medicinal cannabis products' covers a range of cannabis preparations intended for therapeutic use, including pharmaceutical cannabis preparations, such as oils, tinctures and other extracts.
 Medicinal cannabis products are regulated as medicines in Australia.
 Generally, medicines imported into, supplied in, and exported from Australia must be entered in the Australian Register of Therapeutic Goods (ARTG), which is administered by the TGA.
 However, there are other mechanisms for access to medicines that are not registered on the ARTG ("unapproved therapeutic goods").
-Medicinal cannabis products supplied in Australia will use these alternative supply pathways while evidence to support registration is gathered through clinical trials.
+Medicinal cannabis products supplied in Australia.
 The Therapeutic Goods Act 1989 establishes the regulatory framework for all medicines in Australia.
 This legislation provides a number of mechanisms to enable access to unapproved therapeutic goods.
 These mechanisms maintain the same standards for medicinal cannabis products that apply to any other experimental or emerging medicine.